OCA/l10n-thailand/l10n_th_multicurrency_revaluation_operating_unit/readme/CONFIGURE.rst

-Due to the various legislation according the country, in the Accounting settings you can set the way you want to generate revaluation journal entries.
+Due to multicurrency revaluation being able to specify operating units, you can specify operating units from the journal.